marcus-downing/Dice/spec/README.md

 An expression can be *executed*, which means rolling dice, collapsing control structures and ultimately producing a result.
 Executing an expression is *idempotent*: executing the result again will only produce the same result.

-The specification is divided into three profiles, each a subset of the next:
+The specification is divided into four profiles, of expanding scope:

 - Profile 1: Value expressions
 - Profile 2: Expressions with dice
-- Profile 3: Expressions with programming constructs
+- Profile 3: Programs
+- Profile 4: Interactive programs

-For most purposes, profile 2 is what's needed
+For most purposes, profile 2 is what's needed.
+It provides a rich.

 # Profile 1: Value Expressions